marisaaquilina/wiki-interact/README.md

-# How to deploy a simple Plotly Dash app on Heroku

-A full explanation is available on [Medium](https://medium.com/@austinlasseter/how-to-deploy-a-simple-plotly-dash-app-to-heroku-622a2216eb73).
+# Spotify Interactive

-You can view the finished app on [Heroku](https://flying-dog.herokuapp.com/).
+You can view the interative app on [Heroku](https://spotify-interactive.herokuapp.com).